nandresthio/bifiEBBbenchmarks/README.md

 The features are calculated both with a very large sample, and for a variety of smaller sample sizes.
 The former is done for all of the implemented function pairs (i.e. roughly 80,000 function pairs) using the file `R_code\featureCalculation.R`, and the later is done only for a selected set of 321 function pairs using the file `R_code\featureCalculationWithActualSample.R`.
 Note new users should not rerun this, as the results are stored in the files `data\features\features.txt` and `data\features\sampleFeatures.txt` respectively available in [figshare](https://figshare.com/projects/Bi-fidelity_Surrogate_Modelling_benchmark_problems_data/178659).
 The same features are "cleaned" (i.e. features with NAs or Inf are removed) and made available in `data\features\featuresClean.txt` and `data\features\sampleFeaturesClean.txt` respectively.
 Finally, a processing of the features is also conducted in order to make them comparable.
 For features which are unbounded, a box-cox transformation is applied which gives the feature values a normal distribution.
 The values are then standarised and bounded within [-4,4].
 For features which are bound, a linear transformation is applied sp that the new bound is [-2,2].
 As roughly 95% of the unbound features should lie within the [-2,2] range, this allows for comparison between features.
 These standarised feature values are stored in the files `data\features\featuresCleanStandarised.txt` and `data\features\sampleFeaturesCleanStandarised.txt`.
 The files `data\features\sampleAndRealFeatures.txt`and `data\features\sampleAndRealFeaturesStandarised.txt` contain features calculated with a large and small sample for a selected set of 321 instances.

 The files `R_code\standariseFeaturesAndFilterInstances.R` and `R_code\standariseSampleFeatures.R` process the feature values and select benchmark sets of different sizes.
+For detailed definitions of the features, consult the `Appendix` folder.

 ### Compilation